Alexey-Pereverzev/training_app/README.md

 ### Task implementation for module 5:

-**Based on the codebase created during the previous module, implement follow REST API (as a RestController):**
+**Based on the codebase created during the previous module, implement follow functionality:**
 1. Convert existing application to be Spring boot Application.
 ```
 solution: Done.
 Added necessary dependencies, deleted old config files and added necessary configs for Jackson parsing,